SFOE/SSMDS/Specification.md

  * How can the available vehicle number be displayed for stations with more than one vehicle type?

- ### SwissSharedMobilityPushStatus
+ ### SwissSharedMobilityPushVehicles
-Describes the "status" of a station.
+Describes the vehicles that can be rented.

 | Field Name  | Required | Defines|
 | ------------- | ------------- | --- |